michaelrenzi/worldtour/_posts/2016-09-18-first-post.markdown

 categories: jekyll update
 ---

 It's happening!
 We bought our flights and hotels/AirBnB's and leave January 14th.
-We are beyond super excited but also sad to say farewell to our friends and colleagues, as well as the city of Washington, DC ([the greatest city on Earth ya!](https://youtu.be/k8226Jox78E?t=1m34s)).
+We are beyond super excited but also sad to say farewell to our friends and colleagues, as well as the great city of Washington, DC.
 Here's a basic breakdown of where we'll be and when we'll be there.
 If you're going to be in the area or are feeling in need of a vacay, come meet up!

 <div class="table-responsive">
 <table class="table table-hover" style="width:70%; margin-left:auto; margin-right:auto">